 Unfortunately, the answer is “No.”

+But why is the answer ‘no’ in most cases (even given the update linked above)?
 In Com. v.
 Dotson, 661 S.E.2d 473, 276 Va.
 278 (Va., 2008) the Virginia Supreme Court held that a criminal charge that was dismissed pursuant to a first offender statute cannot be expunged because “[a] defendant cannot be considered “innocent” as contemplated by the expungement statute when … the trial court finds that the evidence was sufficient to prove his or her guilt.”